YaleDHLab/dhlab-site/_events/2023-03-08-libraries-not-books.md

   - Visualization
   - Text Analysis
 teaser: >
   Ever wondered about all the objects museums don’t have on view?
-Curious about which people in an archive are sending letters to each other?
 Want to think about collections, not just objects?
 Metadata might be a place to start!
 This online workshop will help you understand this kind of data, and get you started on learning how to find and use it.
 ---

 ### Overview